Vaishnava Nambi and Thirukurungudivalli Nachiar temple: Architecture

 Vaishnava Nambi temple is located in Thirukkurungudi, a village in Tirunelveli district in the South Indian state of Tamil Nadu.
 It is located 45 km from Tirunelveli and 11 km from Nanguneri.
 The temple has a flat entrance tower and a five-tiered gopuram (gateway tower).
 The temple has five prakarams, closed precincts of a temple and all the shrines are enclosed in the first two enclosures.
 The temple occupies around 18.5 acre.
 There are a number of halls, that have sculpted pillars from the Nayak period.
-There is a shrine to Shiva in the temple, which is an unusual feature in Vishnu temples.
 There is a festival hall in the second precinct in the temple facing South that has sculpted pillars indicating various Hindu legends.
 The most notable of them being a legend of Mahabharata where Bhima attacks a lion legged person with his club.
 The composite columns of Virabhadra holding sword and horn are found be additions of the Vijayanayagara kings during the early 1500s.
 Similar columns of Virabhadra are found in Adikesava Perumal Temple at Thiruvattaru, Meenakshi Temple at Madurai, Nellaiappar Temple at Tirunelveli, Kasi Viswanathar temple at Tenkasi, Krishnapuram Venkatachalapathy temple, Ramanathaswamy Temple at Rameswaram, Soundararajaperumal temple at Thadikombu, Srivilliputhur Andal temple, Srivaikuntanathan Permual temple at Srivaikuntam and Avudayarkovil.

 In Tamil language the word Nambi means personification of all virtuous and righteous qualities blended with beauty and grace.
 There are five Nambis in this Kshetram.
 They are Ninra Nambi (Standing posture), Irundha Nambi (Sitting posture), Kidandha Nambi (Sleeping posture), Thiruparkadal Nambi and Thirumalai Nambi.
 Thiruparkadal Nambi Temple is located near to the River Nambiyaru, one km from the main temple.
 Thirumalai Nambi Temple is on the hills (Mahendragiri Mountain) 8 km from the main temple.

+Digital Preservation

+In August 2023, the temple was the subject of a digital preservation project.
+A Matterport Pro2 3D scanner was used to create a detailed digital record of the temple's art and architecture.